Personal, Social and Health Education

 Our children are encouraged to develop their sense of self-worth by playing a positive role in contributing to school life and the wider community.

 Our school uses the Jigsaw PSHE programme which is aligned to the PSHE Association Programme of study for PSHE, in line with the National Curriculum.
 The PSHE curriculum has three core learning themes: health and wellbeing, relationships and living in the wider world.
 It also incorporates the RSE policy and identifies links to British Values, Cultural Capital, SMSC and key skills into the curriculum.
 Children will have access to key knowledge, language and meaning in order to understand PSHE and to use across the wider curriculum.
-Whole school, Key Stage and House Collective Worships always make a link to PSHE, The Avenue and British Values and SMSC.
+Whole school, Key Stage and House assemblies always make a link to PSHE, The Avenue and British Values and SMSC.

 Children are enabled to develop the vocabulary and confidence needed to clearly articulate their thoughts and feelings in a climate of openness, trust and respect, and know when and how they can seek the support of others.
 They will apply their understanding of society to their everyday interactions, from the classroom to the wider community of which they are a part.